 When patients have abnormal mammograms, they are referred by their gynecologists or primary care physician to a breast surgeon, like, Dr. Tummel.
 He will discuss all the treatment options with the patient as he understands this is a scary time for them.
-According to the American Cancer Society, 5-year average survival rates for all women diagnosed with breast cancer is roughly 90%
+According to the American Cancer Society, 5-year average survival rate for all women diagnosed with breast cancer is roughly 90%.

 The pandemic isn’t over, but routine care cannot be delayed.
 Women’s Care has adopted enhanced safety practices to keep locations safe and clean.
 Contact your provider today to schedule your annual mammogram, or if you are experiencing new or concerning breast symptoms.